© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Benedictine Abbey of St John is a scheduled monument protected by Historic England under reference 1015015.
 View the official record →

-The Benedictine Abbey of St John is a monastic site located in Essex that formed part of the network of religious houses established across medieval England.
+I do not have reliable established information in the scholarly record specific to the Benedictine Abbey of St John in Essex with that NHLE reference number to write with confidence.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015015.

 The Benedictine Abbey of St John is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015015.